It’s National Cookie Day: Satisfy Your Sweet Tooth at These Local Eateries

 407 Concord Ave., Cambridge

-This Iranian bakery moved over to the United States in 2017, bringing a wide selection of daily baked bread, cakes, and treats with them.
-If you have the time to head over to the neighboring city, you will be amazed at some of La Saison’s items: fudge cookies, made with 60 percent dark Belgian chocolate, which melts in a pool at the center, or the pistachio-rosewater cookie, a gluten- and dairy-free cookie with a smooth, crisp shell and a moist, chewy interior.
-These decadent offerings boast all-natural, non-GMO ingredients.
+This Iranian bakery moved over to the United States in 2017, bringing along its wide selection of daily baked bread, cakes, and treats.
+If you have the time to head over to this neighboring city, you will be amazed at some of La Saison’s items: fudge cookies, made with 60 percent dark Belgian chocolate, which melts in a pool at the center, or the pistachio-rosewater cookie, a gluten- and dairy-free cookie with “a smooth, crisp shell and a moist, chewy interior.”
+The bakery boasts all-natural, non-GMO ingredients in these decadent offerings.

 Levain Bakery